 It appears that the incubation period is about two weeks, although some research has indicated symptoms are able to manifest within six to 10 days.
 There are indications that infected people are able to transmit the virus before they have symptoms.

-Is there a vaccine to this virus?
+Is there a vaccine for this virus?

 There are no specific treatments for illnesses caused by human coronaviruses.
 Most people with common human coronavirus illness will recover on their own.
 However, you can do some things to relieve your symptoms.